WS-G/AD-Lab/README.md

     - choose a standard domain user account to use
     - Login to workstations as domain admin
     - Run powershell (as admin) and add the user to local admin group like this: `net localgroup administrators USERNAMEHERE /add`

+5. add attacker machine to network
+	- to do this in VirtualBox we must go to the kali machine settings > network add network adapter and select the network our domain is on
+	- Now we must add the DC as as a dns server
+	- run `sudo vim /etc/resolv.conf` and add the following line: `nameserver <DC mac hine's IP>`
+	- save and quit
+	- then run  `sudo chattr +i /etc/resolv.conf  ` to update
+	- restart network manager: `sudo /etc/init.d/networking restart`
+	- now you should ping the relevant ip's to see if you get a call-back
+	- **NOTE:** if one or more of the machines is not pinging you may need to edit the firewall rules
+		- advanced firewall settings > inbound rules >   File and Printer Sharing (Echo Request - ICMPv4-In) and enable all rules with this name